 That’s the problem when it comes to splitting up English words.
 It isn’t always clear how to divide things and what do you with the vowels once you have bite size chunks?

-Syllables matter in English because they’re the basic orthographic unit that governs the consistency of our system of spelling (Venezky, 1967), and the perception of vowel sounds (the central element to the syllable) is key to successful early phonemic awareness development (Linnea Ehri has described the perception of the syllable as paving “the way for entre into benefiting from phonics instruction”).
+Syllables matter in English.
+The consistency of spelling patterns and their relationship to phonemes and pronunciations is determined, in part, by where particular letters appear in syllables rather than where they appear in words (Venezky, 1967), and the perception of vowel sounds (the central element of the syllable) is key to successful early phonemic awareness development (Linnea Ehri has described the perception of the syllable as paving “the way for entre into benefiting from phonics instruction”).
 The syllable has been found to be an essential unit in phonological processing (Ecalle & Magnan, 2007).
 In other words, syllables are pretty basic.

 I, too, read the Kearns study (Kearns, 2020).
 You seem to think it says something about whether to teach syllables.
 I don’t see it that way (a close reading of the study suggests Kearns doesn’t either – and his other work confirms that (Kearns & Whaley, 2019)).
 Remember Kearns only examined a single category of syllabication patterns (a group governing the pronunciation of single vowels).
 He found a high degree of reliability in VCCV words (such as rab-bit) and a reasonable degree of consistency in VCV words of two syllables (though that division rule didn’t do so well with longer words).
 He also reported that there were particular spellings with highly reliable pronunciations within that universe of words (such as “ic” and “wa”).
 And, that still leaves us with all of the other kinds of syllables such as sion, tion, ble, or a raft of common morphological units that operate consistently as syllables in our language (e.g., un, pre, trans, pro, ing, ed).
 None of these were the focus of his analysis.